aaf-mike/Scripts/README.md

-# Scripts
+# Useful Scripts
 Scripts for various uses.
-Has scripts of various uses and languages.
+Scripting language may vary.